WELD INSPECTION ETCHANTS

 - Nital Etch, 5%: The traditional choice for carbon steel welds.
 AKA Nitol or Nytal.
 It contains nitric acid and is more effective than rust removal jelly.

 - Fry’s Reagent: (Optional 2nd stage) For highlighting low carbon/ mild steel welds.
 Use after Nital etch.
-It will stain the weld nugget, make it darker and easier to see.
+It will stain the weld nugget, make the weld darker and easier to see.

 Picture: A36 mild steel